Lupinus sulphureus

 Lupinus sulphureus (sulphur lupine, sulphur-flower lupine) is a species of lupine, a flowering plant of the legume family, Fabaceae.

-Distribution
+Description

-It is native to western North America from southern British Columbia south through Washington to Oregon.
 It is a perennial herbaceous plant growing to 40 to 80 cm tall.
 The leaves are palmately compound, with 7 to 13 leaflets each 2 to 5 cm long.
 The flowers are produced in whorls on a spike 12 to 20 cm long.